Why Too Much Trust Is Death To Innovation Case Study Solution and Analysis

 The function of Why Too Much Trust Is Death To Innovation Corporation is to boost the quality of life of people by playing its part and providing healthy food.
-While making sure that the company is succeeding in the long run, that's how it plays its part for a much better and healthy future
+While making sure that the company is prospering in the long run, that's how it plays its part for a much better and healthy future

-Objectives and Objectives.
+Objectives and goals.

-• Meet international standards of the environment.
+• Meet global requirements of the environment.

-Analysis of Present Technique, Vision and Goals.
+Analysis of Current Strategy, Vision and Goals.

 Microenvironment Analysis (PESTEL Analysis).